31.03.2026

 Implicitly, the event also questions the ways bodies are framed, interpreted, and exposed.
 It opens a space where the body can appear otherwise: not merely as an image, but as a living site of relation, memory, and transformation.

-I Pomeriggi is a multidisciplinary event series curated by Istituto Svizzero Fellows.
-Based on their ongoing research, Fellows in residency in Rome, Milan, and Palermo develop events that are part of the Institute’s public programme, fostering dialogue between art, science, and research.
-The series features various formats, often with external guests and partners, including conferences, seminars, performances, concerts, walks, and other intiatives.
+I Pomeriggi is a transdisciplinary series curated by the Fellows of Istituto Svizzero.
+Drawing on their ongoing research, Fellows in residence in Rome, Milan, and Palermo conceive events and initiatives presented within Istituto’s public programme, fostering dialogue between art, science, and research.
+The series embraces a range of formats, often involving external guests and partners, including conferences, seminars, performances, concerts, walks, and other activities.

 Eva Zornio (she/her) was born in 1987 in Arlesheim, Switzerland.
 She lives and works in Geneva.
 After an initial course of study in biology, culminating in a Master’s degree in neuroscience, Eva Zornio turned to the visual arts.
 She holds a Bachelor’s degree in Film and a Master’s degree in Visual Arts from HEAD–Geneva.
 Her work explores living systems and the relational and narrative frameworks that shape us as human beings.
 Her installations, performances, sculptures, and videos are informed and formed by notions of embodiment, affect, fiction, and networks.
 Moving between institutions and independent spaces, she notably performed at Istituto Svizzero in Rome (2018).
 She has exhibited at the Fondation d’Entreprise Ricard (2019), Kunsthaus Langenthal (2019), and Forde (2018); in 2020 she took part in the City of Geneva Grants exhibition at the Centre d’Art Contemporain; she was nominated for the Swiss Art Awards in 2021; in 2022 she exhibited at Kunst Halle Sankt Gallen, was selected for the 2023 publication of Pro Helvetia’s Cahiers d’Artistes, and presented an eponymous performance at Löwenbräukunst Zurich.
 In 2024, she presented her first solo exhibition in Ticino at Spazio Lampo.